dreth/kdb-intellij-plugin/README.md

  ![Menu](doc/howto_1.png)

- Also note, disabling View->Toolbar will also hide the Studio Toolbar.
+Also note that disabling View->Toolbar will also hide the Studio Toolbar.

 #### Toolbar action group
- Once you have enabled the Studio Toolbar, it would appear inside of the IDE view toolbar:
+ Once you have enabled the Studio Toolbar, it will appear inside of the IDE view toolbar:

  ![Toolbar](doc/howto_2.png)